Eva González

-Eva María González Fernández (born 5 November 1980) is a Spanish actress, television presenter and beauty pageant winner who represented her country at the Miss Universe 2003 pageant.
+Eva María González Fernández (born 5 November 1980) is a Spanish actress, television host and beauty pageant titleholder who represented her country at the Miss Universe 2003 pageant.

 Early life

 González was born and raised in the town of Mairena del Alcor, Seville.
 She comes from a humble family.
 Her father, Manuel González was a farmer and her mother, Encarnación Fernández was a housewife.
 She has a younger sister, named María González Fernández.
 She studied up to the second year of a diploma in Social Work, then she began to work as a model in the agency that also has model, Raquel Revuelta Armengou in Seville.

 Career

 Miss Spain 2003

 González participated at the Miss Spain pageant in 2003, representing Seville.
 She won the title at the age of 22 and then traveled to Panama City, Panama for the Miss Universe 2003 pageant.
 She did not enter the top 15.
 She wore a flamenco dress at the national costume presentation.